vtexdocs/dev-portal-content/docs/guides/Integration-Guides/external-marketplace-integration-guide/external-marketplace-integration-product-updates.md

 6. Create a table that explicits which data is mandatory and which is recommended when registering products or SKUs, and to improve the offer’s positioning in the marketplace’s storefront.
 7. Create a table with known error logs and actions that the user can do to solve the problem.

->ℹ Tables should follow the format below.
+>ℹ️ Tables should follow the format below.
 They will be implemented in the integration according to the connector’s documentation.

 ### Template table for field mapping